2760

 6. The HCF of 36 and 78 will be:

-7. Which of the following is rational number?
+7. Which of the following number will be terminating?

 2742